 Patient 7:

 Patient 7 was a nine-year-old female.
 She was born to a 42-year-old mother via a caesarean section at 39 weeks, indicated for breech presentation and low amniotic fluid index.
 Birth weight was 2400 g (<1st%, 50th% for 35 weeks).
 There were early feeding problems, but nasogastric feeding was not initiated.
 During early childhood, weight fell to three SDs below the mean, proportionate with height and head circumference measurements.
 At presentation at 3.75 years her initial investigations included: a bone age delayed by more than one year, a normal female karyotype, normal thyroid function, a negative sweat test, no anti-tissue transglutaminase antibodies, and low normal IGF-1 levels.
 GH response to an insulin tolerance test at six years was suboptimal and brain MRI showed a normal pituitary.
 She has shown a good response to GH treatment, which commenced at age seven years.
 On examination at age 6.5 years her height and weight were around the 0.4th centile and her head circumference was >-3SD.
 She had a high-pitched voice and a triangular face with posteriorly angulated ears.
 There was bilateral fifth finger clinodactyly, and mild syndactyly of the second and third toes.
 There was no skeletal asymmetry, or café-au-lait patches.
 Her palate was intact and there were no other unusual findings on clinical examination.
 At age 9.3 years, her height was 119.4 cm (<2nd%), weight was 25 kg (25th%) and head circumference was 49.7 cm (>-3SD).
 Early development was entirely normal, and there were no difficulties in meeting educational targets.
-An older brother weighed 3700 kg at birth, was healthy and well-grown at 17 years of age.
+An older brother weighed 3.700 kg at birth, and was healthy and well-grown at 17 years of age.
 Her mother and father were of average height, but the latter reported a delayed puberty and consequently relative short stature during childhood.
 The maternal grandmother was reported to be short (approximately 154 cm, 5-10th %), but there was no additional family history of short stature.
 Given the phenotypic overlap with Silver-Russell syndrome, tests for UPD7(mat) and methylation abnormalities were performed, which were normal.
 Methylation-sensitive PCR investigations at a number of additional differentially methylated regions, including three loci on chromosome 20 (NNAT, L3MBTL1 and GNAS/NESP/NESPAS), suggested UPD(20)mat.
 Subsequent microsatellite analyses with parental samples supported this diagnosis.
 In-situ hybridization studies performed on uncultured buccal cells showed no evidence of trisomy 20 mosaicism.

 DISCUSSION